UCI Road World Championships – Men's road race

 The UCI Road World Championships Elite Men's Road Race is a one-day event for professional cyclists that takes place annually.
 The winner is considered the World Cycling Champion (or World Road Cycling Champion) and earns the right to wear the Rainbow Jersey for a full year in road race or stage events.
-The event is a single 'mass start' road race with the winner being the first across the line at the completion of the full race distance.
-The road race is contested by riders organized by national cycling teams as opposed to commercially sponsored or trade teams, which is the standard in professional cycling.
+The event is a single mass start road race with the winner being the first across the line at the completion of the full race distance.
+The road race is contested by riders organized by national cycling teams as opposed to commercially sponsored trade teams, which is the standard in professional cycling.

 History

 The first professional World Cycling Championship took place in 1927 at the Nürburgring in Germany and was won by Alfredo Binda, of Italy.
 In recent years, the race is held towards the end of the European season, usually following the Vuelta a España.

 The elite men's race is usually won by riders on the UCI World Tour or its predecessors.
 However, in the past there were separate events for amateur riders, mainly from Eastern bloc countries.

 For men at the elite professional level, the World Cycling Championship, along with the Tour de France, and the Giro d'Italia, forms the Triple Crown of Cycling.